flindersuni/DeepThoughtHPC-docs/docs/source/SLURM/SLURMIntro.md

 ### Job submission

-Once the slurm script is modified and ready to run, go to the location you have saved it and run the command:
+Once the Slurm script is modified and ready to run, go to the location you have saved it and run the command:

     sbatch <name of script>.sh